naofireblade/homebridge-weather-plus/README.md

 - "ca" to report wind speeds in km/h instead of m/s
 - "uk" to report visibility in miles and wind speeds in km/h instead of m/s

-The **interval** parameter is *optional* and sets the update interval in minutes.
-The default is 4 minutes because the rate for free API keys is limited.

 The **displayName** parameter is *optional* and sets the CurrentConditons accessory's name.
-The default is "Now".
+The default is "Now". **IMPORTANT NOTE:** If setting multiple weather accessories this property is mandatory, since each accessory has to have a unique name.

 The **displayNameForecast** parameter is *optional* and sets the Forecast accessories name.
-If the **forecast** parameter is present, then the names of the forecasts are prefixed with the displayNameForecast parameter.
+If the **forecast** parameter is present, then the names of the forecasts are prefixed with the displayNameForecast parameter. **IMPORTANT NOTE:** If setting multiple weather accessories this property is mandatory, since each accessory has to have a unique name.

 The **currentObservations** parameter is *optional* and sets how the 3 current observations temperature, humidity and pressure are displayed.
 You can choose one of these 2 options: